We are committed to providing an accessible user experience for all website visitors.

-Each box of parts includes:
+The box of Savi's Workshop parts includes:

 Now that you've got all of the parts in front of you, the first step is placing your kyber crystal inside the chassis.
 Then, assemble the rest of the hilt from your choice of sleeves, emitters, pommel caps and activation plates.
-Some of the building can be a bit tricky, so feel free to ask for help!
+Parts of the building process can be a bit tricky, so feel free to ask for help!
 The Gatherers are there to help you if you have any trouble.
 Don't worry if you're the last one to finish building ... nobody gets left behind!
 Upon completion, the Gatherers will collect the unused parts and return them to Savi’s inventory.

 When all of the hilts have been built, you'll take a step back from the building station as the Gatherers walk around and insert each of the hilts into separate stabilization chambers.
 Inside the chamber, the hilt is forged to its blade!